top of page

 Start With a Question

-When visiting the Card Catalog page on Ancestry, your goal is to find all the available record collections for a specific time and location where your ancestor lived.
+When visiting the Card Catalog page on Ancestry, your goal is to find all the available record collections for a specific time and location where your ancestors lived.
 As such, you won't type in your ancestor's name but filter the more than 30,000 databases to a region and a date range.

 Once you find a relevant records collection that might answer your question, you can either investigate the documents using a collection-only search form or browse the images.